Tuition & Financial Matters

 funds for study permit

-For the academic year starting in August 2024, you must transfer the following amount, to cover tuition and living expenses for your first year:
+For the academic year starting in August 2025, you must transfer the following approximate amount, to cover tuition and living expenses for your first year (tuition fee for 2025/2026 to be confirmed):

 After arrival in Norway, you must establish a Norwegian bank account, and the deposit will be returned to you.